zreown/kwk-l1-intro-to-loops-two-step-lab-kwk-students-l1-dfw-070918/README.md

 ## Part 3: Just How Many Steps Do We Need To Take?

 Our dance moves are great, but how many steps are we making in these endless loops?
 Well, it turns out, we can count _in_ our loops using a variable.
-Inside how_many_steps?, implement the following:
+Inside `how_many_steps`?, implement the following:

 * Create a variable called `steps` and set it equal to zero
 * Just below this variable, write a loop that does four things: